-- the student failed to meet requirements for continued probation, or - the student failed to pass 6 hours during their first term of full-time enrollment as a freshman, or - the student failed to pass 12 hours during the freshman year. - failure to pass ID-121 with a minimum grade of C.
+- the student failed to meet requirements for continued probation, or - failure to pass ID-121 with a minimum grade of C.

 The first time a student is placed on Academic Suspension, that student will be suspended from the University for one semester.
 The second time a student is placed on Academic Suspension, that student will be suspended from the University for two semesters.
 The notation of the suspension will be made on the student's academic transcript.
 A student who is suspended a third time is subject to dismissal from the University (see below).
 A student who has failed to attain the minimum institutional GPA and the minimum cumulative GPA (as indicated by the table above) after the probationary period will be suspended.
 The notation of the suspension will be made on the student's academic transcript.